 Doors and Pathways: Remove any doors that are not necessary and keep pathways wide.
 Be sure to define floor changes with visual contrast and door handles should be lever style to make them easy to open.
-To accommodate a wheel chair, doors should be a minimum of 32” (Ideally 36”) and hallways should be a minimum of 42” (ideally 48”).
+To accommodate a wheelchair, doors should be a minimum of 32” (Ideally 36”) and hallways should be a minimum of 42” (ideally 48”).

-Lighting: It is important to watch for glare which can cause accidents and to layer the light for task and ambiance.
+Lighting: It is important to watch for glare which can cause accidents and to layer the light for tasks and ambiance.
 Window coverings should be put on a remote to be easier and safer to control/adjust lighting during the day.

 Seating: When selecting seating it is important to have handles that come to the front of the seat which will make it easier to get out of.

-Kitchens: Cabinets should be designed to allow easy access with large drawers and base cabinets with roll-outs and lazy-suzans.
+Kitchens: Cabinets should be designed to allow easy access with large drawers and base cabinets with roll-outs and lazy-Susans.
 Select pull-down shelving and place the upper wall cabinetry three inches lower than conventional height when possible.
 Use solid surface materials for the countertops with carrying heights.
 There should be 42” between counters.
-Faucets are the easiest to maneuver when they have leaver handles and pull outs.
+Faucets are the easiest to maneuver when they have leaver handles and pull-outs.
 Thermostatic or anti-scald controls are useful features.
 Lower appliances like the microwave and raise the dishwasher and be sure that buttons are easy to read and push.

 Bathrooms: It is important to eliminate any thresholds and shower curtains and to add texture to benches to prevent falls.

 Cabinets should be multiple heights (30” -36”) to allow for different tasks.
 Consider hi-style toilets that sit 18”-21” in height.
 The tub should have an area to sit and swing legs into the tub instead of stepping over an edge.
-Provide grab bars and slip resistance flooring as well as a handheld shower, shampoo niche and scones for extra light.
-Radiant heated floors and half walls in open showers help with loss of heat.
+Provide grab bars and slip resistance flooring as well as a handheld shower, shampoo niche, and scones for extra light.
+Radiant heated floors and half walls in open showers help with the loss of heat.